 Any sensible person would understand “Uy, sexy!” is not a well-meaning invitation for afternoon merienda.
-In no context are victim-blaming and joking about rape ever justifiable.
+In no context are victim blaming and rape jokes ever justifiable.
 But there are some statements we often hear from friends and relatives that insidiously celebrate ignorance and lack of consent.
-Has your favorite #TitaOfManila said a variation of any of these?
+Has your favorite #TitaOfManila said any of these?
 Time to play bingo.

 “Pa-kiss naman si _______!”
 (Give tito/tita/lolo/lola/whoever a kiss!)

 Imagine your five-year-old self at a family reunion.
 You know probably 10 people.
 But at least 50 blurry faces want you to beso-beso their cheeks or sit on their laps.
 It’s a bit uncomfortable, but if you push them away, they’ll either let you go with a sharp “tsk” and call you “mataray” or “matampuhin” or say you’re overreacting (see #5).